ridaRepository/ProjectUI/README.md

 Describe test scenarios for the given requirements using ECP, after that, choose an automation framework and implement the described test scenarios, you can use any language or framework (**only open-source frameworks**).

-## Make a fork of this repository and submit a pull request with your solutions!
-Good luck! ##

-**The use of automation design patters will be a differential.**

-**Please, include in the README all the information needed to run the project!**

-**Don't forget to add all scenarios that you described using ECP in a specific session of your README, this has a lot of weight in the evaluation!!**